 The dense forests of Germany, where evergreen trees reach for the sky, are where our story begins.
 In the 16th century, the concept of a Christmas tree was deeply rooted in German tradition.
 Families would venture into the crisp winter air to choose the perfect fir tree.
 Once inside, it was adorned with apples, nuts, and other treats.
 These “Paradise Trees” weren't just for decoration but carried religious significance, symbolizing the fruits of Eden.

-German artisans, recognizing the potential for more permanent decorations, began crafting exquisite ornaments.
+German artisans, recognizing the potential for more permanent holiday decorations, began crafting exquisite ornaments.
 Hans Greiner, one of the notable artisans of the time, led the way in producing captivating glass Christmas ornaments.
 These glass ornaments, often reflecting the light of candles, became centerpieces of Christmas Eve celebrations.

 When Prince Albert of Germany married Queen Victoria, he brought this delightful tradition to England.
 A drawing of the royal family celebrating around a decorated tree in Windsor Castle made its way to New York.
 Before long, Americans were emulating this European tradition, giving a festive touch to their homes during the holiday season.